 The Evothings Studio is open source under the Apache License version 2.0 and there is no spyware/adware or other unwanted things in the installers we distribute.
 You can also find the full source on github.

-The previous version(s) of Evothings Studio is available here.
+The previous versions of Evothings Studio are available here.

 Step 2: Get a cloud token